Workplace Democracy in Action

 Watch their story of bringing the many benefits of Workplace Democracy to their workplace.

-Our First Wednesday Workshop for May discusses what’s need to change in Ireland to make it easier for workers to unionise.
+Our First Wednesday Workshop for May discusses what needs to change in Ireland to make it easier for workers to unionise.
 From access to the workplace for union officials to stronger protections against victimisation, watch our Workplace Democracy webinar to hear what changes are need.

 Workers are not only the natural source of feedback on how things are going on the shop-floor, factory-floor, in the offices or on our building sites but also the natural source of ideas and insights into how to improve and innovate our workplaces.